Putin cancels annual TV news conference

 The event is a staple of President Putin’s calendar, giving him the chance to showcase his command of issues and his stamina as he sits alone on a stage in a large auditorium for a question-and-answer session with reporters that can last more than four hours.

-But the war, which began on February 24, has not gone well for President Putin.
+But the war, which began on February 24, has not gone well for Mr Putin.

 Russian forces were beaten back from the Ukrainian capital Kyiv early on, and have suffered major battlefield setbacks in the east and south of Ukraine.